While that convergence is nascent and new to many, it certainly has captured the attention of organizations large and small.

 This article was originally published on LinkedIn

-Marian Cook is an artificial intelligence strategist for Ageos.
+Marian Cook is currently a solutions principal for Slalom Consulting, as well as the head facilitator for MIT's blockchain certification course and a strategic advisor to the Chicago Blockchain Center.
 Immediately prior, she was the chief strategy officer for Innovation and Technology for the State of Illinois, having moved from the private sector to public service in 2015.